johngoddard/ObjectLearning/README.md

     return newCentroids;
   };
 ```
-Note that centroids are randomly re-initialized if they are not the closest centroid for any data points.
+Note that centroids are randomly re-initialized if they are not the closest centroid for any data point.
 Since each step in the clustering algorithm is deterministic, the algorithm stops if the new set of centroids in a given set equals the previous set of centroids.

+The `groups` returned by the model are sorted by the sum of their normalized attributes, which might be useful in certain circumstances (for instance you might have 2 dimensional data with a linear-ish relationship).

-The `findGroup` function returned by the model accepts an object, normalizes it, and finds its closest normalized centroid, returning its  name.
+The `findGroup` function returned by the model accepts an object, normalizes it, and finds its closest normalized centroid, returning the centroid's group name.

 ### Learn more